jayneel-shah18/jayneel-shah18/README.md

 ## 😃 About Me
 - I was a part of ISRO Respond Project, in this project I worked on development of scalable framework for analyzing raster big data using Apache Spark and Geotrellis library.
-- Currently working a project about crop analysis by mapping ground truth with raster data.
+- Completed research papers about various domains of Geospatial Sciences and Machine Learning.
-- I will be interning at PayPal this summer!
+- Former Intern at PayPal.

 ## 🌱 I'm currently learning